Tencent/MMKV/README.md

 std::cout << "string = " << result << std::endl;
 ```

 MMKV also supports **Multi-Process Access**.
-Full tutorials can be found here [Windows Tutorial](https://github.com/Tencent/MMKV/wiki/windows_tutorial).
+Full tutorials can be found here [Win32 Tutorial](https://github.com/Tencent/MMKV/wiki/windows_tutorial).

 # MMKV for POSIX

 ## Features

 * **Efficient**.
-MMKV uses mmap to keep memory synced with file, and protobuf to encode/decode values, making the most of Windows to achieve best performance.
+MMKV uses mmap to keep memory synced with file, and protobuf to encode/decode values, making the most of POSIX to achieve best performance.
   * **Multi-Process concurrency**: MMKV supports concurrent read-read and read-write access between processes.

 * **Easy-to-use**.
 You can use MMKV as you go.
 All changes are saved immediately, no `save`, no `sync` calls needed.

 * **Small**.
   * **A handful of files**: MMKV contains process locks, encode/decode helpers and mmap logics and nothing more.
 It's really tidy.
-  * **About 10K in binary size**: MMKV adds about 10K on application size, and much less when zipped.
+  * **About 7K in binary size**: MMKV adds about 7K on application size, and much less when zipped.

 ## Getting Started